Vegan Oatmeal Muffins

 Thaw the muffins at room temperature then enjoy as is or lightly warmed in the microwave

-How do you store healthy oatmeal muffins?
+How do you store vegan oatmeal muffins?

 Let muffins cool completely before storing.
 Store in an airtight container at room temperature for 3 days or in the fridge for up to 1 week.